Skaelv/elizabot/readme.md

 ### Adding rules

-See the readme in [retext-styleguide](https://github.com/Shopify/retext-styleguide), as the ruleset is in that repository.
+See the readme in [retext-styleguide](https://github.com/Shopify/retext-styleguide).

 ### Making changes to rory